agormp/phylotreelib/README.md

 python3 -m pip install --upgrade phylotreelib
 ```

+## Citation

+To cite phylotreelib: use the link in the right sidebar under About --> Cite this repository.

 ## Highlights

 * Methods for reading and writing Nexus and Newick format tree files